 - 1 teaspoon cumin seeds (or substitute ground cumin)

-- 1 teaspoon sugar
+- 1 teaspoon black mustard seeds

 - Handful fresh cilantro leaves or chopped scallions for garnish